awsdocs/aws-cloudtrail-user-guide/doc_source/query-lake-examples.md

 This section describes how you can access sample queries in the CloudTrail console and includes a few example CloudTrail Lake queries to help you get started\.

+**Note**
+You can also view queries created by the GitHub community\.
+For more information and to view these sample queries, see [CloudTrail Lake sample queries](https://github.com/aws-samples/cloud-trail-lake-query-samples) on the GitHub website\.
+AWS CloudTrail has not evaluated the queries in GitHub\.

 **Topics**
 + [Viewing sample queries in the CloudTrail console](#lake-console-queries)
 + [Example: Find all principal user identities who called `CreateBucket` on January 22, 2023](#query-example-principal-ids)